Skip to content

 cli-tools can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools that cli-tools is intended for.

-Although cli-tools can be used to build shared tools, it is also fully intended for developers to create a personal toolkit of commands specific to their personal workflows, as an alternative to a collection of shell aliases and one-off shell scripts.
+Although cli-tools can be used to build shared tools, it is also fully intended for developers to create a personal toolkit of commands specific to their individual workflows, as an alternative to a collection of shell aliases and one-off shell scripts.

 Below is an example of the author's personal toolkit, flow: